GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/html/subtests/inlining-scripts/gulp/index.md

 issue: 'N/A'
 ---

-Although Browserify have `factor-bundle` plug in it is not build for complex deps splitting like this usecase
+Although Browserify has the [factor-bundle](https://github.com/browserify/factor-bundle) plug-in, it is not built for complex dependency splitting.